Carpet cleaning technician using a truck-mount steam cleaner

 Forever.

 Send a per-room or per-sqft bid with the pet-stain and upholstery add-ons stacked, take the deposit before you fire up the truck-mount, see when the homeowner opens the quote, and let Menutize text the customer a one-tap Google review the second the carpet dries. $0/month.
+Unlimited users.
 Forever.

 Free CRM, invoicing & payments — forever.
-Save $300–$1,000/yr vs the $49/mo platforms.
+Save $348–$6,348/yr vs Jobber, Housecall Pro, ServiceMonster & The Customer Factor subscription fees.

 What's Free, Forever